ramezanpour/ramezanpour.net/contact.markdown

 layout: page
 ---

-I'm available in the following:
+I'm avaialble via the following:

 - Email me at: i[at]ramezanpour.net
 - Find me on LinkedIn: [https://www.linkedin.com/in/ramezanpour/](https://www.linkedin.com/in/ramezanpour/)